wiesion/wiesion.github.io/_posts/2025-09-28-building-a-private-wooden-cloud-part-1-the-plan.md

 The security stack provides comprehensive network protection, with Suricata IDS monitoring traffic patterns and CrowdSec providing collaborative threat intelligence.
 This hardened perimeter is particularly crucial for protecting exposed services—Git repositories, the GitLab container registry, Nextcloud file storage, and all data residing on the raidz2 pool.
 The generous RAM allocation provides headroom for the combined memory footprint of Unbound's DNS cache, pfBlockerNG's GeoIP databases, CrowdSec's decision engine, and Netdata's metrics collection.

+**Remote Management Access**

+For secure remote administration, OPNsense provides WireGuard VPN access.
+This allows full access to the home network from anywhere without exposing management interfaces (Proxmox, OPNsense itself, VictoriaMetrics/Logs) to the internet.
+The VPN creates an encrypted tunnel, making all local services accessible as if physically present on the home network.
+Proxmox remains accessible only via its local IP address (https://192.168.x.x:8006), whether accessed from the LAN or through the VPN tunnel.

 ### GitLab Instance (VM)
 - 4 pinned vCPUs (2 P-cores with 4 threads total)
 - 18GB RAM
 - GitLab CE with 2-3 concurrent executors and integrated container registry

-The GitLab instance serves as the development hub, providing Git repository hosting, CI/CD pipelines, and a private container image registry.
+The GitLab instance serves as the development hub, providing Git repository hosting, CI/CD pipelines with Runners/Executors, and a private container image registry.
 Both Git repositories and container images are stored on the raidz2 HDD pool—a deliberate choice prioritizing data redundancy and capacity over raw speed.
+The executors will run on the raidz1 pool for much faster completion.

-While HDDs are slower than SSDs, ZFS's caching architecture largely mitigates this for Git operations: the 2GB ZIL on enterprise SSDs accelerates synchronous writes, ARC (leveraging the host's 48GB RAM) caches frequently-accessed data in memory, and the 970 Pro's 1TB L2ARC provides a second cache tier.
+While HDDs are slower than SSDs, ZFS's caching architecture largely mitigates this for Git operations: the 2GB ZIL on enterprise SSDs accelerates synchronous writes, ARC (leveraging the host's 42GB RAM) caches frequently-accessed data in memory, and the 970 Pro's 1TB L2ARC provides a second cache tier.
 Git repositories, with their many small files and frequent read patterns, benefit significantly from this multi-tiered caching strategy.
 Container images, being larger sequential reads during pulls, perform acceptably even on HDDs.

 ### Observability Stack (LXC)
 - 1 vCPU (1 pinned E-core)